solarretrace/palette-rs/rampeditor_gui_tutorial.md

 # First steps.

 I followed the directions on the Conrod repo, which had me clone the repo and use cargo to build it.
-This went fairly quickly, and aside from some depricated lints, there were no errors.
+This went fairly quickly, and aside from some deprecated lints, there were no errors.
+(For reference, I am working on a Macbook Pro running OS X 10.10.5)

 Next, I ran the provided examples to make sure everything works and to see what I'm actually working with here.